GusTheBusNG/Personal-Website-V2/src/markdown-pages/index.md

 ---
-templateKey: "landing-page"
+templateKey: landing-page
-title: "Story"
+title: Story
-heading: "Hi, I'm Nick"
+heading: Hi, I'm Nick
-subheading: "I’m a passionate developer with an eye for design that also plays trumpet, takes a few photos, and loves God."
+subheading: I’m a passionate developer with an eye for design that also plays trumpet, takes a few photos, and loves Jesus Christ.
 photo: Nick
 buttons:
   - openNewTab: false